Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Literature Review

-\cite{hoque_ergonomic_2014} found that classroom furniture does not consider ergonomics.
-The authors conducted an anthropometric survey of 500 Bangladeshi university students, followed by a mismatch analysis.
-Based on their findings, the authors recommend the use of ergonomically fit furniture. \cite{joshi_computer_2015} addressed the significant rise in the design of computer workstations and associated health and safety issues for users.
-Their research aimed to evaluate students' knowledge at the G.B.P.
-University of Agriculture and Technology concerning the use of ergonomically appropriate computer workstations.
-The authors conducted a postural assessment using the participative ergonomic technique of Rapid Upper Limb Assessment (RULA).
-The study revealed that most computer users lacked adequate information regarding the positioning of computer workstations, and a substantial number of computer operators reported issues with their upper extremities. \cite{mowatt_computer_2018} aimed to determine the prevalence of computer vision syndrome (CVS) and ergonomic practices among students in the Faculty of Medical Sciences at The University of the West Indies, Jamaica.
-A cross-sectional study was conducted for research purposes using a self-administered questionnaire.
-The study found that ocular symptoms and neck pain were less likely when the device was held just below eye level.
-The study highlighted a high prevalence of CVS symptoms among university students, suggesting that adopting improved ergonomic practices could potentially reduce issues such as neck pain, eye strain, and burning. \cite{kahya_mismatch_2019} investigated the congruence between the dimensions of school furniture and anthropometric measurements of students.
+Kahya investigated the congruence between school furniture dimensions and students' anthropometric measurements.
 They assessed nine anthropometric dimensions of 225 students from nine departments.
 The results indicated a significant mismatch, with a seat height discrepancy of 44.45\% discrepancy, seat depth of 100\% discrepancy, and desk height of 21.28\% discrepancy.
-This study lays the groundwork for and encourages further exploration of classroom ergonomics in university settings. \cite{abd_rahman_anthropometric_2018} developed an anthropometric database tailored to Malaysian operators, focusing on sitting and standing dimensions.
-The database was constructed from measurements of 146 male and 168 female participants aged 18 - 45 years.
-Thirty-six anthropometric dimensions were chosen to compare their common availability across the four countries.
-This knowledge of population variations is crucial for designing workstations and facilities that accommodate the needs of the industrial environment.
+This study lays the groundwork for further exploration of classroom ergonomics in university settings \cite{kahya_mismatch_2019}.
+Abd Rahman et al. developed an anthropometric database tailored to Malaysian operators, focusing on sitting and standing dimensions.
+The database was constructed from the measurements of 146 male and 168 female participants aged 18-45 years.
+Thirty-six anthropometric dimensions were chosen to compare their availability across the four countries.
+This knowledge of population variations is crucial for designing workstations and facilities that accommodate the needs of the industrial environment \cite{abd_rahman_anthropometric_2018}.
+Langová et al. presented a method for designing chair dimensions based solely on the height range of intended users using seven equations describing the relationship between key design dimensions and human height or height range \cite{langova_mismatch_2021}.
+Sydor and Hitka linked chair dimensions to anthropometric measurements, simplifying access to data by establishing average body proportions for adults.
+Through seven equations, they related chair design dimensions to human height, thereby facilitating design considerations \cite{sydor_chair_2023}.